squandor/pytut.github.io/_posts/Basics/2020-11-16-Conditionals-in-Python.md

 #
 subheadline: "Conditionals in Python"
 title: "Conditionals in Python"
-teaser: "Now let's see how we can write conditionals to make certain parts of our code run (or not) based on whether a condition is
+teaser: "Now let's see how we can write conditionals to make certain parts of our code run (or not) based on whether a condition is True or False."

-True

- or

-False

-."
 categories:
   - Basics
 tags: